EvaMaeRey/ind2cat/README.md

 # Abstract

-Indicator variables are often used in data analyses given the ease which with they are created, stored and interpreted.
+Indicator variables are often used in data analyses given the ease which with they are created, stored and interpreted
+\[@10.1177/1536867X19830921\].
 They concisely encode information about the presence or not of a condition for observational units.
 The variable name encapsulates the information about the true condition, the variable’s values (TRUE and FALSE, 1 or 0, “Yes” or “No”), indicate if the condition is true for the observational unit.
 When using indicator variables to use in summary products, analysts often make a choice between using an indicator variable as-is or crafting categorical variables where values can be directly interpreted.
-Using the indicator variable as-is may be motivated by time savings, but yeilds poor results in summary products. {{ind2cat}} can help analysts concisely translate indicator variables to categorical variables for reporting products, yielding more polished outputs.
+Using the indicator variable as-is may be motivated by time savings, but yields poor results in summary products. {{ind2cat}} can help analysts concisely translate indicator variables to categorical variables for reporting products, yielding more polished outputs.
 By default, ind2cat creates the categorical variable from the indicator variable name, resulting in a light weight syntax.

 <!-- see.. https://emilyriederer.netlify.app/post/column-name-contracts/ -->